1. Data protection under the EU General Data Protection Regulation (EU GDPR)

 8.2 Exercising your rights

-To exercise the above rights, you may send an email to email@example.com.
+To exercise the above rights, please send an email to firstname.lastname@example.org.

 If you are not satisfied with how UBS processes your personal data, please let us know and we will investigate your concern.
-Please raise any concerns in the following ways:
+Please raise any concerns via contacting the HR Data Protection Contact using the following e-mail address email@example.com.
+Alternatively you can contact the Office of the Group DPO by emailing firstname.lastname@example.org.

 In the interests of keeping personal data properly up to date and accurate, we will ask you periodically to review and confirm the personal data we hold about you and/or to inform us of any change in relation to your personal data (such as a change of address).